0x80/isolate-package/README.md

 their relative paths, and so to correct the lockfile it is adapted before being stored to the isolate directory.

-There is still [an issue with the PNPM lockfile conversion](https://github.com/0x80/isolate-package/issues/5).
-Until that is resolved, the `excludeLockfile` setting for PNPM defaults to `true`.
+However, there is still [an issue with the PNPM lockfile conversion](https://github.com/0x80/isolate-package/issues/5) and it is unusable at the moment.
+Until that is resolved, the lockfile is automatically excluded for PNPM.

-## Used Terminology

-The various package managers, while being very similar, seem to use a different definition for the term "workspace".
-If you want to read the code it might be good to know that I consider the workspace to be the monorepo itself, in other words, the overall structure that holds all the packages.

-Also, in the code you see the word manifest a lot, and it simply means to the contents of a `package.json` file.
+Personally, I don't see this as a big problem.
+I am declaring versions with `^` in my manifest, which means that a missing lockfile can only ever result in unexpected patch versions, and I am not using dependencies that are likely to break on patch version changes.

+## Different Package Managers

+Isolate package has been designed to work with all package managers.
+Personally I have been testing it with NPM 9, Yarn 1.22, Yarn 3.6 and PNPM 8 on a fairly complex real-life project.

+The isolate process will infer the package manager name and version from the "packageManager" field in the manifest located in root of your monorepo.
+If the field is empty it will then infer it from the type of lockfile found and the version that the OS reports for the installed executable.
+This is just so we can make some distinction in the code where needed, but until now it is hardly necessary.

+For example, the PNPM `pack` process is preferred over the default NPM `pack` if PNPM in used, simply because it seems to be much faster.

+The Firebase cloud deploy pipeline will use the package manager that matches lockfile that was found in the deployed package.

+### Yarn v1 and v3

+If you are using Yarn 3 with zero-installs, the deployed package is not aware of that, because the `.yarnrc` file and `.yarn` folder are located in the root of your monorepo, and the version is not recorded as part of the lockfile.
+Therefor the Firebase deploy could pipeline will likely use Yarn 1 to install your dependencies.
+I don't think that is an issue but it might be good to know.

 ## Binary as ESM module

 The `isolate` binary is an ES module.
-It is required to have the `.mjs` file extension, otherwise a non-ESM workspace will try to execute it as commonJS.
+It is required to have the `.mjs` file extension, otherwise a non-ESM workspace will try to load it as commonJS.
 For details on this read [this article from Alex Rauschmayer](https://exploringjs.com/nodejs-shell-scripting/ch_creating-shell-scripts.html#node.js-esm-modules-as-standalone-shell-scripts-on-unix)